The Anchoress by David Serkin Ludwig and Katie Ford

 Soprano Hyunah Yu, the PRISM Quartet, and Piffaro, The Renaissance Band present a new one-woman monodrama that combines voice with modern saxophones and period instruments, inspired by a real historical phenomenon: the medieval Christians (mostly women) who became “living saints” by sequestering themselves in permanently sealed “anchorholds” (cells) attached to churches.
 The Anchoress “conjures a time of medieval mysticism, but the social dynamic it highlights—one that honors women only by relegating them—is not bound by any era” (The New Yorker).
 This monodrama, created by poet Katie Ford and composer David Serkin Ludwig, is a work of deep meaning enriched by “unusual, if not unique… effect[s] made beautiful” (The Philadelphia Inquirer).

 The Anchoress explores struggles with faith, alienation, gender, and social power through the imagined person of a Medieval anchoress.
 Anchorism as a movement lasted throughout early Christianity to about the time of Shakespeare; and though it was a gender-neutral practice, at its height women anchorites outnumbered men four to one.
 An anchoress would permanently sequester herself into a small cell attached to a church.
 She had one small window through which to speak to townspeople coming to her for guidance.
-Her daily life resembled a prayerful funereal rite, as she would remain in the “anchorhold” under her eventual passing.
+Her daily life resembled a prayerful funereal rite, as she would remain in the “anchorhold” until her eventual passing.
 By withdrawing from the world and choosing a form of death, she became a “living saint” in the eyes of the Church.

 Poet Katie Ford writes, “With the surge of Christian nationalism in America, I believe more than ever we must have writings that display a diversity of Christianities—not one crystallized creed but a great variety of thought and practice, a variety that has historically been present since the very first moments of the early Christian period.
 I hope The Anchoress can be one such writing.
 Further, I believe readers are tired of ironic renderings of faith and doubt, and since poetry will always be a locale in which language presses as far as it can until it reaches the unsayable, and then stands in reverence of the unsayable, a sincerity of posture is warranted.
 The anchoress, in her confusion and bewilderment, is sincere.
 She knows she is limited in her knowledge, and she deems the delivery of empty promises an enormous trespass.
 Her questions are existential, and just as people travel to her cell to seek wisdom through her window, Americans flock to therapists’ offices, they seek the advice of their priest, rabbi, imam, spiritual advisor, life coach, and so forth.
 Many such forms are secular, but the impulse is the same.
 We need each other.
 We need the wisdom another person might be able to offer us.”